anandjoshi91/thumbnailed/design/index.md

 # Thumbnailed

 [This file uses mermaidjs which might not be rendered on kramdown.
-I have created pdf version of this file which shows the diagrams too.
+I have created html version of this file which shows the diagrams too.
 Please check index.html in this same folder.]

 ## Technologies used